Privacy and personal information

 To access your personal information held by Council, which may include information about your identity or health, please complete the Access Personal Information form.

-How do I lodge a request for internal review – privacy and personal information protection complaint?
+How do I lodge a request for internal review – privacy complaint

-Please note: It is not a requirement under the PPIP Act or the HRIP Act that you complete an application form.
+It is not a requirement under the PPIP Act or the HRIP Act that you complete the application form for internal review.
 This form is designed to assist us in correctly identifying the nature of the conduct you are complaining about and determine whether a breach has occurred.

 If you choose not to complete this form, you must still make a written request for an internal review and describe the conduct in sufficient detail to allow us to determine if there has been a breach.